A Digital Smart City for Emerging Mobility Systems: Digital Simulation Environment

 To model the dynamics and sensors of each vehicle, we included Microsoft AirSim's work-in-progress Unity module\footnote{AirSim: \url{https://microsoft.github.io/AirSim/Unity/}}.
 We accomplished this by using the AirLib wrapper plugin, which allows us access to AirSim's C++ API while maintaining the Unity code base in C\#.
 Our vehicle prefabs (Fig. \ref{fig:prefab}) are based on the prefabs contained in AirSim.
 AirSim provides convenient code packages, for vehicles and drones, that model physically accurate behavior while being fully configurable.
 Configurable variables include motor torque, steering angle limits, weight, and aerodynamic drag.
 This allows us to validate our approaches to CAV coordination on a variety of vehicles, and further helps us demonstrate that our control algorithms are independent of the underlying vehicle dynamics.
 Another major feature of AirSim is its sensor suite.
 Namely, each vehicle is equipped with an RGB camera to collect qualitative data and to give visual feedback to a human operator.

 We made several modifications to the AirSim source code, both to fix undesirable behaviors and to customize the vehicles for our use case.
-First, we modified the handbrake to affect all four wheels, as opposed to only the two front wheels.
-We also fixed bugs in the braking behavior, one where extreme braking would occur, and another where the brakes would lock and be unable to move.
-Next, we adjusted the default parameters of each vehicle for use in the IDS $3$D City.
-The default parameters in AirSim resulted in significant understeer with our line-tracking controller \eqref{eq:stanley}.
-We resolved this by increasing the wheel friction in the physics engine, which yielded a higher effective grip.
+We fixed apparent bugs in the braking behavior, one where extreme braking would occur, and another where the brakes would lock and be unable to move.
 Finally, our low-level tracking controller outputs a normalized throttle command $u_d(t) \in [-1, 1]$; however, the AirSim controller expects three input variables, gas, brake, and handbrake.
 We map the desired throttle to these variables using an intermediate layer,

 where $h(t) \in \{0, 1\}$ is the handbrake, $b(t)\in[0,1]$ is the brake command, and $g(t)\in[0,1]$ is the gas command.
 This results in the AirSim controller tracking the desired speed, and the vehicle only triggers the handbrake when a sufficiently large deceleration is requested.
 It also guarantees that the vehicle will stop, rather than shifting into reverse, if it overshoots its current waypoint.